DTN Early Word Grains 07/25 06:02

 DTN Senior Analyst

 6:00 a.m.
-CME Globex: December corn was 3 cents lower, November soybeans were
+CME Globex: December corn was 2 cents higher, November soybeans

 higher overnight.
-Asian markets were higher with Japan's Nikkei up
+Asian markets were mostly higher with Japan's Nikkei down

 6.96 points while China's Shanghai Composite gained 3.01 points (0.1%).

 European markets were also mostly higher with London's FTSE 100 up 10.68 points

 (0.1%), Germany's DAX was 99.08 points (1.0%) higher, and France's CAC 40

 gained 32.85 points (0.7%).
 The U.S. dollar index slipped 0.197 to 97.270.

 Crude oil dipped $0.26 to $43.93 while Brent crude was $0.24 lower at $45.45.

 August gold was $6.40 lower at $1,317.00.
 China's Dalian soybean and Malaysian